 Q: Which size puddle pad is best for me?

 A: The puddle pad only needs to cover the area where the baby might wet, therefore they don’t need to be the size of the whole mattress.
 Smaller pads can be used in seats, or as changing mats.
 Larger pads can also be used as play mats, baby massage or yoga mats.

-Q: Should I buy single or double layer?
+Q: Should I buy a single or double layer puddle pad?

 A: Single layer (large or small) are usually best for younger babies, or for use as a mattress protector under the bedsheet.
 Double layer pads are best for older children or babies who have larger urine output, since the two layers give the best protection against liquids.
 Little Bunny Bear’s organic wool pads are suitable as a single layer pad for all ages.

 A: Organic puddle pads are super soft and can be used directly against your baby’s skin.
 This makes them the best option for situations where you want to lay your baby directly on the pad without a cover sheet, such as when you are using the pad for nappy free time, as a play mat, changing pad or in bed for night time EC and breastfeeding.
 Repurposed wool can be irritating to the skin for some people (it depends how sensitive you are) but I recommend that for use in a bed they be placed underneath the bed sheet.
 This will protect your mattress.
 Some repurposed pads are very soft, and if they can be used against the skin it will say this in the listing itself.

 Q: How do I wash my Little Bunny Bear Wool Puddle pad?